Authorship

 Description

 Tapertip hawksbeard is a perennial plant that produces a milky sap (USFS 1937; Lambert 2005a; LBJWC 2018).
 One to five erect stems develop from a caudex and deep, tough, branching taproot (Fig. 3) (USFS 1937; Welsh et al. 1987; Bogler 2006).
 Stems are stout (2–4 mm diameter), moderately tall (8–33 in [20–85 cm]), and covered with dense, short, soft hairs, especially when young.
-Upper stem parts become hairless with age (Babcock and Stebbins 1938; Stubbendieck et al. 1986; Welsh et al. 1987; Cronquist et al. 1994).
+Upper stem parts become hairless with age (Babcock and Stebbins 1938; Welsh et al. 1987; Cronquist et al. 1994; Stubbendieck et al. 1997).
 Stems branch near or above the midpoint and end in erect inflorescences with yellow flowers.
 Rosettes of coarse, pinnately lobed leaves surround the stem bases (Bogler 2006).
-Plants are described as short-lived (Eldredge et al. 2013) and long-lived (Ogle et al. 2012), but no study directly investigating life span was found.
+Plants are described as short-lived (Eldredge et al. 2013) and long-lived (Ogle et al. 2012; Tilley 2013), but no study directly investigating life span was found.

-Plants produce both basal and stem leaves that are 3 to 16 in (8–40 cm) long and 0.4 to 4 in (1–10 cm) wide, alternate, and petiolate.
-Basal and lower stem leaves have 5 to 10 pairs of lobes and are more numerous (2–7) and larger than the remote and reduced 1 to 3 upper stem leaves, which are more entire with one to three clefts (USFS 1937; Babcock and Stebbins 1938; Hermann 1966; Munz and Keck 1973; Welsh et al. 1987; Bogler 2006).
-Lobes are entire to somewhat toothed or cleft to about halfway to the mid vein (Cronquist et al. 1994).
-Leaves, especially the lower ones, are gray-green, tapered at the tips, and coated with cottony pubescence.
+Plants produce basal and stem leaves that are 3 to 16 in (8–40 cm) long and 0.4 to 4 in (1–10 cm) wide, alternate, and petiolate.
+Basal and lower stem leaves are pinnately lobed with 5 to 10 pairs of lobes and are more numerous (2–7) and larger than the reduced upper stem leaves that have only one to three lobes (USFS 1937; Babcock and Stebbins 1938; Hermann 1966; Munz and Keck 1973; Welsh et al. 1987; Bogler 2006).
+Lobes of the lower leaves are toothed or cleft about halfway to the midvein (Cronquist et al. 1994).
+Leaves, especially the lower ones, are gray-green, long-tapered at the tips, and coated with cottony pubescence (Craighead 1963; Lesica 2012; Hitchcock and Cronquist 2018).

-Tapertip hawksbeard produces an abundance of flower heads (20–100 or more) (Fig. 4), which are arranged in compound corymbiform inflorescences (Munz and Keck 1973; Bogler 2006).
+Tapertip hawksbeard produces an abundance of flower heads (20–100 or more) (Fig. 4), which are arranged in flat-topped, compound corymbiform inflorescences with numerous flower heads (Munz and Keck 1973; Spellenberg 2001; Bogler 2006).
 Flower heads are narrow, erect, and made up of 5 to 12 petal–like, perfect, ray flowers with five-toothed tips (USFS 1937; Babcock and Stebbins 1938; Hermann 1966; Anderson and Holmgren 1976; Welsh et al. 1987; LBJWC 2018).
-Flower heads are enclosed by conspicuous, smooth, equal bracts with a few very short outer bracts at the base (USFS 1937).
+Flower heads are enclosed by conspicuous, smooth, equal inner bracts that are at least twice as long as the few very short glabrous to slightly pubescent outer bracts at the base (USFS 1937; Spellenberg 2001; Lesica 2012).
 Fruits are 6 to 9 mm long, nearly cylindric cypselas (false achenes) with pointed tips and a white pappus with barbed bristles.
 Fruits are yellow, buff, or brown with 10 to 12 longitudinal ribs.
 Length of the ribs equals or exceeds pappus length (USFS 1937; Babcock and Stebbins 1938; Munz and Keck 1973; Cronquist et al. 1994; Bogler 2006).
 Tapertip hawksbeard fruits are cypselas, but they are often referred to as achenes or seeds because seeds are not removed from the fruits in the cleaning process.
 Throughout this review, the term seed will refer to the fruit or cypsela and the seed it contains.

 Several tapertip hawksbeard flowers about 75% of flowers open, the rest unopened.